open-cogsci/osdoc/content/python-inline-code/02-about-python-inline-code.md

 ### Shared variables {#shared-variables}

 Variables defined in one inline_script are accessible in all other inline_scripts.
-Therefore, if, for example, you want to prepare a `canvas` object in the prepare phase of an inline_script and show it in the run phase, there is no need to declare the object `global` or to store as a property of the `exp` object.
+Therefore, if, for example, you want to prepare a `canvas` object in the prepare phase of an inline_script and show it in the run phase, there is no need to declare the object `global` or to store it as a property of the `exp` object.
 You can simply construct the `canvas` in one inline_script ...

 {% highlight python %}
 from openexp.canvas import canvas